 This creamy and decadent Gelato Al Pistacchio is a traditional Italian flavour.
 It’s studded with pistachios, chocolate chips and is fairly easy to make.

-Gelato al pistacchio is undeniably my favorite ice-cream and when I think of pistachio, immediately a vibrant green color comes to mind.
+This pistachio frozen treat is undeniably my favourite gelato.
+And when I think of pistachio, immediately a vibrant green color comes to mind.

-However, I soon came to realize that unless one uses artificial colors or dyes, a homemade all natural gelato al pistacchio will take on the color of the crushed nuts.
+However, I soon came to realize that unless one uses artificial colors or dyes, a homemade all natural gelato al pistacchio will take on the colour of the crushed nuts.

 A good gelato is made with top quality ingredients!
-It is soft in texture, creamy and so incredibly delicious.
+It’s soft in texture.
+Ever so creamy and incredibly delicious.
 And, did I mention extremely easy to make!